Chiptune-Anamnesis/ARDUINO-YM2149F/README.md

 This is a seperate version of code that is geared towards sampling.
 It supports pitch bend and low pass filtering (cc1).
 Each subfolder under the samples folder has it's own built in samples in the code.
 You can add your own samples (preferrably very low bitrate), using the included Python scripts.

+sf2-to-wav-converter.py will convert a soundfont file to .wav files wav-to-ym2149f-converter.py will convert a folder of .wav files to code you can transplant into the samples code.

 ## Contacts and Resources